Qualytics/userguide/docs/checks/manage-checks.md

 ![draft](../assets/checks/manage-checks/draft-light-9.png#only-light)
 ![draft](../assets/checks/manage-checks/draft-dark-9.png#only-dark)

-You can also categorize the draft checks based on their importance, favorites, or specific metrics to prioritize and organize them effectively during the review and adjustment process.
+You can also categorize the draft checks based on their importance and favorites to prioritize and organize them effectively during the review and adjustment process.

 **1. Important:** Shows only checks that are marked as important.
 These checks are prioritized based on their significance, typically assigned a weight of 7 or higher.